Hermann-SW/Raspberry_v1_camera_global_external_shutter/FCameraWebServer/README.md

 This was menu settings for first time capture of "shot" option:
 ![shot_menu](res/ov2640.global_shutter_done_menu.png)

-Because the internal flash on GPIO4 was used to light the dark scene, and 50µs is not that long, the frame looks a little dark:
+Because the internal flash on GPIO4 was used to light the dark scene, and 50µs is not that long, the frame looks a little dark.
+Mini drone propeller was rotating fast when capturing this frame:
 ![shots_ov2640](res/ov2640.global_shutter_done.png)

 ## Multiple exposure